quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part33_12.10_Shors_Fac.md

 These flashcards cover key concepts from the provided text in a structured format suitable for learning.
 Each card provides context, relevant code, and detailed explanations to aid understanding without overburdening memory.

 #### Shor's Algorithm Overview
 Shor’s algorithm is a quantum algorithm designed to factorize large integers, which has significant implications for cryptography.
-The goal is to find non-trivial factors of an integer \( N \).
+The goal is to find non-trivial factors of an integer $N$.
 This algorithm runs significantly faster on a quantum computer compared to classical algorithms.

 Background context:
 The RSA cryptosystem relies heavily on the difficulty of factoring large numbers.
 Shor’s algorithm can break this system by efficiently finding the prime factors of large integers, thus posing a significant threat to current cryptographic protocols.